youth music Education programs

 JAMZ & Youth Orchestra

-Welcome Singers!
-Having Joyful Fun with Music is our main objective!- Beginning instrumentalists (kids that optionally bring a working uke, or any other instrument you play) will be able to accompany at least 1 song (one chord, c7) as well as 2-3 chord songs according to existing skill set.
+Having Fun with Music is our main objective – Beginning instrumentalists (kids that optionally bring a working uke, or any other instrument you play) will be able to accompany at least 1 song (one chord, C7) as well as 2-3 chord songs according to existing skill set.
+Traditional singing games, folk art and more!
+Ages 4 through first grade or permission by instructor

 Please bring: